ruch798/ruch798/README.md

 <h2 align="center">Hi there 👋</h2>

 ---
-I'm Ruchi Bhatia, an incoming graduate student at Carnegie Mellon University and currently a 2x Kaggle Grandmaster (Notebooks & Datasets).
+I'm Ruchi Bhatia, a Graduate Student at Carnegie Mellon University and currently a 2x Kaggle Grandmaster (Notebooks & Datasets).

 Having started coding at an early age and also having completed my Bachelor’s, I can say my interest in this field has only grown with time.
 I gravitate more towards Data Science and Data Analysis.
 Working in the technology sector of various MNCs like Sony and Colgate-Palmolive has helped me gain relevant experience in the industry.
 As businesses today are becoming more inextricably linked with information technology, I strive to utilize my expertise to bridge the gap between technology and business.